 We break down everything you need to know about the ketogenic diet, from macro breakdowns to risks and benefits.

 I know what you really want to know…do we endorse &/or promote the Keto Diet?
-Well I’m happy to share our stance and I’ll get to that in a second where is makes sense
+Well, I’m happy to share our stance and I’ll get to that in a second when it makes sense.

 What Is The Ketogenic Diet?